Welcome to TubULAR’s documentation!#

 Usage#

-Download TubULAR in Mac or Linux, navigate in Terminal to a path where you’d like to place the code, then clone the repository:
+To get going, install MATLAB from www.mathworks.com if you don’t already have an installation.
+To download TubULAR in Linux or Mac, just navigate in Terminal to a path where you’d like to place the code, then clone the repository:

 There is now a directory called tubular.
-Open up MATLAB and take a look at some example scripts to get familiar.
+Open up MATLAB and take a look at some example scripts.

-Updates to the code are installed running the following command from the tubular
+Updates to the code are installed by running the following command from the tubular directory:

 git pull